Hyp-ed/hyped-2018/README.md

     _Why:_
     >Because this way all work is done in isolation on a dedicated branch rather than the main branch.
 It allows you to submit multiple pull requests without confusion.
 You can iterate without polluting the master branch with potentially unstable, unfinished code.
 [Read more...](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow)

+* Always use `git pull --rebase` while working in a feature branch

+    _Why:_
+    >Because `git pull` (without `--rebase`) would create merge commits which only clutter up the history without providing any useful information.

 * Branch out from `develop`

     _Why:_